Click here for the home page

 "These various Caesars and their successors and their womenkind were probably no worse essentially than most weak and passionate human beings, but they had no real religion, being themselves gods; they had no wide knowledge on which to build high ambitions, their women were fierce and often illiterate, and they were under no restraints of law or custom.
 They were surrounded by creatures ready to stimulate their slightest wishes and to translate their vaguest impulses into action.
 What are mere passing black thoughts and angry impulses with most of us became, therefore, deeds with them.
 Before a man condemns Nero as a different species of being from himself, he should examine his own secret thoughts very carefully."(13)

-This outrage prompted a national uprising, in which Boudicca took charge of nearly all the tribes.
+This outrage prompted a national uprising, in which Boudicca took charge of nearly all British tribes.
 Classical historians describe her as an imposing figure, a furious six-foot-tall redhead in armor.
-In 61 she led an estimated horde of 100,000 celts to destroy Londinium, Verulamium (St. Albans), and Camulodunum; Tacitus later reported that 70,000 Romans and their sympathizers were killed in the sieges and the brutal massacres that followed.
+In 61 she led an estimated horde of 100,000 Celts to destroy Londinium, Verulamium (St. Albans), and Camulodunum; Tacitus later reported that 70,000 Romans and their sympathizers were killed in the sieges and the brutal massacres that followed.

 The Roman governor came back from a successful campaign in north Wales to find most of Britain in arms against him.
 The legion at Lindum had already been badly cut up, and for some reason the one at Isca refused to move (later its commander killed himself to avoid facing a trial for this).
 The governor took the other two legions into the Midlands, and there Boudicca came to grief, perhaps because fellow queen Cartimandua remained loyal to the Romans.
 In the resulting battle, the Britons outnumbered the Romans four to one, but again Roman discipline won the day.
 Boudicca and her daughters took poison to escape further dishonor at Roman hands, the entire Iceni tribe was enslaved, and famine swept the land because the war had interrupted farming.
 However, in the investigation that followed the rebellion, Rome realized that the British grievances were genuine, so future governors went more easy on the natives.
 Ironically, this leniency Romanized the Britons faster than the previous harsh policy.

 The British rebellion was enough trouble for any emperor, but soon news arrived of a more serious Jewish revolt in Judaea, and of a major earthquake in southern Italy.
 This brought the old Etruscan streak in the Roman character to the forefront; always more superstitious than religious, the Romans could stand a wicked Caesar, but not an ill-omened one.
-In 67 Gaul, Spain and North Africa rose against Nero; Galba, the governor of Spain, declared that enough was enough and marched his legion on Rome.
-Nero had a newly raised legion in Italy, but could not interest either it or the Praetorians in his survival.
-He fled from the Golden House to one of his villas outside Rome; the Senate declared him a public enemy and sentenced him to death in absentia.
-When he heard horses outside his hiding place, he enlisted an aide, whose hands were steadier than his, to help him stab himself in the throat.
-A performer to the end, his last words were, "What an artist the world is losing!"
+In 67 Gaul, Spain and North Africa rose against Nero; none of these revolts spread beyond the province it started in, but the rebels started to agree that Servius Sulpicius Galba, the governor of Spain, would make a better emperor, and that could not be good for Nero.

 Top of the page